International Travel for Students

 If you are leaving the U.S. for any activity related to your status as a USF student

-outside of the United States, for any reason, while you are a student at USF.
+the United States, for any reason, while you are a student at USF.

 The Global Risk Assessment Committee (GRAC) was created at USF to analyze risk and